MITLibraries/guides/_sources/deploy/heroku.md.txt

 On deploy or ENV change, the application will restart.
 It is normally a quick blip and doesn’t require downtime announcements.

+## Setting up a new pipeline

+* Log in with our shared billing account (ask in #engineering if you don't have the credentials)
+* Click ‘New’, then ‘Create new pipeline’
+* Give the pipeline a reasonable name (like _your-app-name_-pipeline), set the pipeline owner to our shared billing account, and connect it to your repo
+* Once you’ve created the pipeline, you can enable review apps and configure staging and prod apps

+### Configuring review apps

+* Check ‘Create new review apps for new pull requests automatically’
+* Uncheck ‘Wait for CI to pass’
+* Check ‘Destroy stale review apps automatically’ (and choose ‘After 5 days’ from the drop-down)

+### Configuring staging and prod apps

+* If you’ve already created a Heroku app linked to your repo’s main branch, you can search for it and add it here.
+Otherwise, create a new app and give it a reasonable name
+    * If you’re starting with a new app, make sure you add collaborators in its ‘Access’ tab as needed
+* Click ‘Configure automatic deploys’ (in the drop-down menu next to ‘Open app’) and make sure it is set to your repo’s main branch
+    * To make sure it works, you can deploy a branch manually from the same drop-down
+* Add collaborators as needed by clicking the ‘Access’ tab (and do the same in linked Heroku app if you haven't already)
+* Follow this procedure to configure the prod app

 ## Production Deploy with Pipelines Cheatsheet